jewettaij/visfd/doc/doc_filter_mrc.md

    -max-overlap fraction
 ```
 where "**fraction**" is a number between 0 and 1.
-(A larger number means less overlap is permitted.
+(A smaller number means less overlap is permitted.
- Setting fraction = 0.0 disables this feature.)
+ Setting fraction = 1.0 disables this feature.)

 #### Specifying the radius or diameter of the objects of interest: